 Every food we eat is metabolised and turned into energy.
 The most usable form of energy for the body is glucose, found in all carbohydrate foods.
 The body requires glucose for many bodily processes and for healthy brain function.
-But with respect to the amount I very closely controlled to prevent excess glucose from entering the bloodstream.
+But with respect to the amount, it is very closely controlled to prevent excess glucose from entering the bloodstream.

 This control is elicited by the secretion of insulin from the pancreas, which helps monitor the amount of glucose released into the bloodstream.
 For diabetes sufferers, the ability to control glucose is compromised, due to inadequate insulin activity.

-Consuming turmeric has been shown to have a positive effect on improving glucose control, which is good news for diabetics, but also good news for those looking to lose weight: controlling glucose levels helps control food cravings, hence helping to reduce binge eating or overeating and encourage weight loss.
+Consuming turmeric has been shown to have a positive effect on improving glucose control.
+Not only this is good news for diabetics, but also for those looking to lose weigh.
+Controlling glucose levels helps control food cravings, hence helping to reduce binge eating or overeating and encourage weight loss.